4naama/navigen-go/docs/navigen-spec.md

    • Confirmation metrics are append-only.
    • Campaign time windows enforced server-side.
    • ULID resolution must succeed; otherwise reject.

+K) **Stripe Webhook Processing (Authority Source)**

+API Worker receives Stripe webhook events and performs authoritative, idempotent state transitions for:
+• ownership:<ULID>
+• prepaid ledger top-ups
+• agent attribution records (if applicable)

+Webhook processing is the only source of truth for ownership establishment and renewal.

+Note:
+Stripe webhook processing is not performed by Pages Worker.
+Ownership and prepaid balance updates originate only from the Stripe webhook processor, which may run outside the Worker stack.
+API Worker consumes the resulting state for enforcement.

 --------------------------------------------------------------------
 9.3 Auxiliary API Endpoints